basicallydan/danhough.com/travel/index.markdown

 ---
 layout: page
-title: Tokyo - Seoul - Hanoi, 2015
+title: Tokyo - Seoul - Singapore, 2015
 description: From July 2015 until December 2015 I will be on a nomadic journey through Asia - this is my itinerary.
-lastModified: Thu, 06 Apr 2015 01:50:00 GMT
+lastModified: Thu, 02 August 2015 13:30:00 KST
 thumbnail: "!SITE_URL!/img/asia-travel-card.png"
 twitterCardType: summary_large_image
 ---

-# Tokyo -- Seoul -- Hanoi, 2015
+# Tokyo -- Seoul -- Singapore, 2015

-Starting in July 2015, I will be taking a journey through Asia.
-My first stop is **Tokyo, Japan**, and my final destination before home, I expect, will be **Hanoi, Vietnam**.
+Since July 2015, I've been taking journey through Asia.
+My first stop was **Tokyo, Japan**, and my final destination before home, I expect, will be **Singapore**.
 My travels will take me to 9 different countries using at least 5 different modes of transportation: aeroplane, boat, train, bus, and tuk-tuk.

 That's the rough plan, anyway.
 On this page I will keep a high-level intinerary of where I'll be (City, Country) and for how many days, and keep links to related blog posts and other pages.